Little Arrows: Background and recording

 British-Gibraltan songwriter Albert Hammond and American producer Steve Rowland met each other in Madrid, Spain in 1966 when Hammond performed in his band the Diamond Boys.
 Together, they formed The Family Dogg that year, introducing Hammond to songwriter Mike Hazlewood.
 The formed a songwriting partnership together, with Hammond composing and Hazlewood writing the lyrics.
-At the same time, singer Leapy Lee (born Graham Pulleyblank) was struggling finding success, having previously recorded several non-charting singles for Pye, Decca and CBS Records, including the unreleased Ray Davies-composition "King Of The Whole Wide World" in March 1966.
-In 1968, he signed with the then-fledling record label MCA Records, but was working as a caller in a bingo hall, where Hammond met him after accompanying his aunt there.
+At the same time, singer Leapy Lee (born Graham Pulleyblank) was struggling finding success, having previously recorded several non-charting singles for Pye, Decca and CBS Records, including the unreleased Ray Davies-composition "King of the Whole Wide World" in March 1966.
+By 1968, Lee was working as a caller in a bingo hall, where Hammond met him after accompanying his aunt there.

 According to Hammond, he worked as a dishwasher at the Chelsea Drugstore when he wrote "Little Arrows", and was written as the same time as Hammond's single "I'm a Train" (1974).
 Lyrically, the song is about the ancient Roman God Cupid shooting his bow and arrow, being "very effective in suggesting" that his arrows "hit their mark" according to musicologist Walter Everett.
 Musically, Em Casalena identifies "Little Arrows" as country pop, whereas Greg Adams of AllMusic opines it had similarities to a "whimsical, pop-oriented tone".
 Lee recorded the track at Olympic Studios in Barnes, London with producer Gordon Mills and engineer Vic Smith.
 Session musicians on the track include guitarist Joe Moretti, alongside Jimmy Page prior to his success in Led Zeppelin.
 The guitar on the track features an echo box effect throughout.